jacobvarner/100-days-of-code/r1-log.md

 ### R1D44

 I finished up the D3 lessons and learned about the scaleLinear() function which can fit the data to the SVG area using a given domain and range.
 After completing the D3 lessons, I got started on the freeCodeCamp lessons covering the basics of JSON.
 At this point I have just gotten to where we are parsing values and converting it to HTML to make it look slightly better.

+### R1D45

+I completed the last few JSON lessons and got started on the D3 bar chart project for the US GDP.
+I understand the basic funcitons of D3, but it's taking me a little bit to understand how to really start a project from scratch and pull in the data that I need.